 To remedy this, many take a melatonin supplement prior to bedtime as if it were a “sleep pill.”
 The problem is, when taken in the wrong dose or at the wrong time, melatonin supplements may not contribute to easier sleep.
 Further, when taken every night, it’s possible to build a dependance on the supplement.
 This prevents the brain from being able to make its own.
 Melatonin supplements can be useful for correcting jet-lag or resetting a circadian rhythm, but only when used correctly and taken short-term.

 If the brain isn’t making melatonin and other sleep-hormones when it needs to, using a CES device can help reset the body clock.
 When used for 30-45 minutes about an hour before bed, easier and more restful sleep may be seen within days.

 Maybe you’re sold on every aspect of CES treatment, until you see the one-time price.
-While it seems a little steep, let’s look at average costs for alternative treatments.
+While it may seem like a lot of money to shell out, let’s look at average costs for alternative treatments.